- Faith and Worship

 "All who die in God's grace and friendship, but still imperfectly purified, are indeed assured of their eternal salvation; but after death they undergo purification, so as to achieve the holiness necessary to enter the joy of heaven."
 (Catechism of the Catholic Church, no. 1030)

 Our prayers can help them "atone for their sins and enter into heaven."
 That is why Catholic parishes celebrate All Souls Day Masses, hold special prayer services and adoration times, bless graves, have rosary processions at cemeteries and place the photos of deceased loved ones near the altar in church.
-All in attendance at parish events must follow the safety protocols in place in the Diocese of Little Rock to protect against the spread of COVID-19.
 To find out how All Souls Day will be celebrated in your area, contact a parish near you.

 "Purgatory is the process by which God remedies all that is lacking in us and that’s where our prayers can help the dead.
 Just as in this life, so also in purgatory, growth and healing is much easier when you’ve got help, in this case the help of our prayers," he added.
 "And once they get into heaven, they’ll surely reciprocate by interceding for us — that’s what the communion of saints is all about — helping each other on the road to salvation."